An Introduction to String Diagrams for Computer Scientists: String Diagrams in Science: Some Applications

 Because the ZX-calculus generalises quantum circuits, its axiomatisation provides a completely equational way to reason about those.
-Reasoning equationally at the level of circuits is much more difficult, so the ZX-calculus provides a more compositional setting in which to study the behaviour of circuits.
+Reasoning equationally at the level of circuits is more difficult, so the ZX-calculus provides a more compositional setting in which to study the behaviour of circuits.
 In fact, one of its most successful applications has been to quantum circuit synthesis and simplification.
-Given some measure of complexity of circuits (usually based on the cost of implementing certain gates in a lab) one can compile a given circuit to its corresponding ZX diagram and simplify it using the axioms of the calculus, with the important caveat that one needs to guarantee that a bona fide circuit can be recovered at the end.
+Given some measure of complexity of circuits, one can compile a given circuit to its corresponding ZX diagram and simplify it using the axioms of the calculus, with the important caveat that one needs to guarantee that a bona fide circuit can be recovered at the end.
 (There are many technical papers on this topic; we could not find a more accessible survey, though the general introduction~\cite{zxIntro} contains some pointers to the literature.)
 String diagrams have now reached the mainstream quantum computing community, as even one of the founders of the field has adopted the ZX-calculus in a recent preprint~\cite{khesin2023graphical}.

 There are other calculi with the same target semantics---linear maps between qubits---with different sets of generators as building blocks.
 The \emph{ZW-calculus} was the first for which a completeness result was found and was instrumental in deriving a complete equational theory for the ZX-calculus (by translating one into the other).
 Its generators are further from the conventional gates of the classical quantum circuit model, but closely related to linear optical quantum circuits~\cite{de2022quantum,poor2023completeness}.
 This last reference builds a calculus that unifies both ZX-and ZW-calculus and is shown complete for arbitrary dimension.
 The \emph{ZH-calculus} is a variation of the ZX-calculus with which it is easier to represent certain multiply-controlled logic gates, like the Toffoli or AND gates (on the computational basis), and other related operations.